RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 A spectrum analyzer is an audio processor that shows a graph representing a sound’s frequency profile.
 The graph shows pink noise’s profile.
 Recording pink noise in a room and comparing its frequency profile to the picture can reveal room frequency issues.
 This blog post links to a handful of free spectrum analyzer VSTs- take your pick!

 If you don’t have one, you will need an audio interface too.
-The Focusrite Scarlett Solo is an eternally popular choice for all kinds of new musicians and producers, and it’s a great choice at that.
-If you only need an interface for the purpose of room tuning, and don’t anticipate needing it in the future, try the very inexpensive Behringer U-Phoria.
-It may have reliability and quality control issues, but as I said, if you need it just for this, it might be worth the savings.
+The Focusrite Scarlett is an eternally popular choice for all kinds of new musicians and producers, and it’s a great choice at that.
+It’s hard to go wrong with the Focusrite but I’ve actually written pretty extensively about the alternative options here if you’re looking for something different.
 Finally, you will need an XLR cable to connect the mic to the interface.

 Robert is a freelance audio engineer and the lead writer for Range of Sounds.
 Robert has had a lifelong obsession with dissecting and understanding music and is a self-taught composer, multi-instrumentalist, songwriter, singer, and recording engineer.